Lehmer random number generator: Implementation

 (For the case of a Lehmer generator specifically, a zero state or its image y = m will never occur, so an offset of d − 1 will work just the same, if that is more convenient.
 This reduces the offset to 0 in the Mersenne prime case, when d = 1.)

 Reducing a larger product ax to less than 2m = 2e+1 − 2d can be done by one or more reduction steps without an offset.

 If ad ≤ m, then one additional reduction step suffices.
 Since x < m, ax < am ≤ (a − 1)2e, and one reduction step converts this to at most 2e − 1 + (a − 1)d = m + ad − 1.
 This is within the limit of 2m if ad − 1 < m, which is the initial assumption.

 If ad > m, then it is possible for the first reduction step to produce a sum greater than 2m = 2e+1 − 2d, which is too large for the final reduction step.
 (It also requires the multiplication by d to produce a product larger than e bits, as mentioned above.)
 However, as long as d2 < 2e, the first reduction will produce a value in the range required for the preceding case of two reduction steps to apply.

 Schrage's method

-If a double-width product is not available, Schrage's method, also called the approximate factoriation method, may be used to compute ax mod m, but this comes at the cost:
+If a double-width product is not available, Schrage's method, also called the approximate factoring method, may be used to compute ax mod m, but this comes at the cost: